top of page

 As I reached out and tried frantically to stop myself the friction from the rough compacted ice and the speed I was traveling burnt holes in my gloves.

-It all happened in an instant, my board sailed off into the blue abyss below and I span around as my legs went off the side of the cliff.
+It all happened in a split second, my board sailed off into the blue skies and abyss below and I span around as my legs were flung off the side of the cliff.

 I clung on with the full weight of my chest on this big rock and looked down below.